 - A baccalaureate degree in nursing from an ACEN (NLN), ACICS, or CCNE accredited program.

 - A current license to practice nursing in a state or territory of the United States.
-All students must obtain a Pennsylvania license prior to beginning clinical courses.
+All students must obtain a Pennsylvania license prior to beginning clinical courses or practicums.